kubernetes-retired/heapster/docs/proposals/push-metrics.md

 together pods producing metrics about themselves versus pods producing metrics about others.
-Additionally, the current cAdvisor-based custom metrics collection is not secured, so all metrics would be available to anyone with knowlege of the appropriate port, but this may change in the future.
+Additionally, the current cAdvisor-based custom metrics collection is not secured, so all metrics would be available to anyone with knowledge of the appropriate port, but this may change in the future.

 ### Using a new daemon per node to produce metrics